FireGoblin/golangTypeGraph/README.md

-ignore names of params in function ignore non-receiver functions for now ignore group type definitions ignore if receiver is pointer or value
+ignore names of params in function ignore non-receiver functions for now ignore if receiver is pointer or value

-type (
+ignore group type declarations type (
 	Int int
 	Struct struct { x, y int }
 )

-ignore variadic functions like a slice of the type ignore wraparound lines
+treat variadic functions like a slice of the type ignore wraparound lines